legal resources necessary to hold negligent facilities accountable.

 The Maintenance Director used a bimetallic thermometer during this time when the “water from the shower nozzle in the small shower room on the fifth floor decreased from 90° to 80°F.” The facility Maintenance Director said that “the facility’s looking to maintain water temperature between 100° and 110°F.” The Director said that “the facility has been having varying water temperatures for a while [and] that the facility has been having a crisis since late June, early July, and they have been having contractors coming in and out of the facility for it.”

 Was your loved one victimized while living at Salem Village Nursing and Rehabilitation Center?
 If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Will and Kendall counties victims of mistreatment living in long-term facilities including nursing homes in Joliet.
+Our network of attorneys fights aggressively on behalf of Will and Kendall counties victims of mistreatment living in long-term facilities including nursing homes in Joliet.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our team of attorneys has years of experience in successfully resolving financial claims for compensation against all parties who caused nursing home residents harm, injury, loss, or preventable death.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.